CrossRef/event-data-user-guide/docs/data/evidence-records.md

                 }
               ],

-The Agent was able to successfully match the candidate article Landing Page to a DOI!
+The Agent was able to successfully match the candidate Article Landing Page to a DOI!
 Therefore the following Event was created.

               "events": [
                 {